datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

 ```
 **NOTE:**

-* `sudo service cron reload` also work.
+* `sudo service cron reload` also works.
 It is always safer to use `restart` because `reload` sometime do not exist for a service.

 * More:
    * `restart = stop + start`